-The story of Ferndale and Doongalla are told in another part of this history, but both these beautiful homes were destroyed by fire, almost 30 years to the day, apart.
+The story of Ferndale and Doongalla are told in another part of this history, but it is interesting to note that both these beautiful homes were destroyed by fire, almost 30 years to the day, apart.
 Doongalla, 19th January 1932 and Ferndale, 14th January 1962.

 By Sunday evening the first day of the 1962 bushfire, the area burnt was substantial.
-Apart from most of the eastern and north-eastern areas of The Basin being virtually burnt out, the fire was lapping Olinda and was now running north through Doongalla Forest.
-In trying to secure the area above Montrose, a backburn was initiated on Glasgow Road extension using volunteers from below and above.
-Due to the steepness and rough nature of the area and quirks of wind patterns, this proved a costly error, with the fire jumping the track in several places.
-Captain Don Maguire recalls that apart from all the normal problems such as terrain and several ill-equipped helpers, he was faced with several serious heat exhaustion cases.
-Also, three suspected snake bite cases in an area where the only evacuation was on foot to the Glasgow Road, Sheffield Road intersection.
+Apart from most of the eastern and north eastern areas of The Basin being virtually burnt out, the fire was lapping Olinda and was now running north through Doongalla Forest.
+In an attempt to secure the area above Montrose, a backburn was initiated on Glasgow Road extension using volunteers from below and above.
+Due to the steepness and rough nature of the area and quirks of wind patterns, this proved a costly error, with the fire jumping the track in a number of places.
+Captain Don Maguire recalls that apart from all the normal problems such as terrain and a number of ill equipped helpers, he was faced with a number of serious heat exhaustion cases and three suspected snake bite cases in an area where the only evacuation was on foot to the Glasgow Road, Sheffield Road intersection.
 It was now well after midnight, so the plan had to be disbanded as most volunteers had been engaged for over 12 hours and were completely spent.
 Another physical problem was quenching their thirst from privately owned knapsacks used for spraying agricultural poisons.